-Introduces the student to the types of ethical dilemmas that they may face in the workforce, to the ethical rules developed by the American Bar Association, to the rules adopted by The Florida Bar for the regulation of attorney and paralegal conduct, and to methods for researching the answers to ethical dilemmas.
+Introduces the student to the types of ethical dilemmas that they may face in the workforce, including the ethical rules developed by the American Bar Association and the rules adopted by The Florida Bar for the regulation of attorney and paralegal conduct.
+Provides methods for researching the answers to ethical dilemmas.
 Includes the model ethical codes and canons of national paralegal organizations.